copyrite/LwotcMinimalText/XComGame.md

 * TODO: reword action cost bullet?

 ## Electroshock
-Your Arc Thrower disorients the target on miss.
+Your arc thrower disorients the target on miss.
 * What about robots?

 ## Evasive